underscoreio/shapeless-guide/src/pages/poly/poly.md

 ## Polymorphic functions

-Shapeless represents polymorphic functions using a type called `Poly`.
+Shapeless provides a type called `Poly` for representing *polymorphic functions*, where the result type depends on the parameter types.
 Here is a simplified explanation of how it works.
-Note that this isn't real shapeless code---we're eliding much that makes real shapeless `Polys` more flexible and easier to use.
+Note that the next section doesn't contain real shapeless code---we're eliding much of the flexibility and ease of use that comes with real shapeless `Polys` to create a simplified API for illustrative purposes.

-### How Polys work
+### How *Poly* works

 At its core, a `Poly` is an object with a generic `apply` method.
 In addition to its regular parameter of type `A`,